vasuskimo/discoh/README.md

 Sure.
 Here is the Facebook Memcached Architecture per the published paper.
 ![facebook memcached architecture](Facebook_Memcached_Architecture.png)

-Here is how reads happen in the client per the FB architecture:
+Here is how reads happen in the client per the original FB architecture:

 ```
 v = get(k);